Skip To Main Content

 2019: Led all NAIA and NCAA schools in blocked punts, and led the NAIA in punt return yards.
 CB Will Alexander was first-team all-conference.

-Prior to Benedictine: Came to Benedictine from Upper Iowa University.
+Prior to Benedictine: Coach Merfeld came to Benedictine from Upper Iowa University.
 At UIU, he served as the defensive backs coach for three seasons.
-In 2017 the Peacocks finished 10th in the country in pass defense.
+In 2017 the Peacocks finished tenth in the country in pass defense.
 Merfeld also directed one of the top punt block units in the country in 2017, as the group finished second nationally in return touchdowns and fifth in blocks.